fundamentals Office 365 Tips and Tricks

 Lack of governance

 Without proper governance controls in place, end users lack clarity on who’s in charge of what.
-The accountability and responsibility for creating and managing the content is diffused, and more often than not that leads to non-action.
+The accountability and responsibility for the creation and content management are diffused, and more often than not that leads to non-action.
 If it’s everyone’s responsibility, then it’s no one’s.

-Without controls around creating and sharing content, naming conventions, and expiry, and retention policies everyone works with M365 tools in the way that makes sense to them, which is not always the way it works for the good of the organization.
+Without controls around creating and sharing content, naming conventions, and expiry, and retention policies, deleting groups, everyone works with M365 tools in a way that makes sense to them, which is not always the way it works for the good of the organization.

 Scared of making a mistake